zactsm/clinicms/README.md

 ### Item
 ![Item Information Page](/assets/screenshots/item.png)

+The diagram above shows the item information.
+Users may click the + icon to add a new item or edit icon in the table to edit or remove the item data.

 ![Add Item Page](/assets/screenshots/add-item.png)

 ![Edit or Remove Item](/assets/screenshots/edit-remove-item.png)

+### Payment

 ![Payment Information Page](/assets/screenshots/payment.png)

+The diagram above shows the payment page which it displays the payment information.

 ### Medical Records
 ![Medical Record Information Page](/assets/screenshots/record.png)

+The diagram above shows the medical records information.
+Users may click the + icon to add a new record or edit icon in the table to edit or remove the medical record data.

 ![Add Medical Record Page](/assets/screenshots/add-record.png)